Dr. David Curnick

-- 2013-Present: PhD Candidate - Institute of Zoology, ZSL and University College London.
+- 2016-Present: Postdoctoral Researcher, Institute of Zoology, ZSL and University College London.

-- 2013-Present: Member and Interim IUCN Mangrove Specialist Group Secretariat.
+- 2013-Present: Member, IUCN Mangrove Specialist Group Secretariat.

 - 2013-Present: Committee Member, Reef Conservation UK.